 And when you call Minneapolis Criminal Attorney Thomas Gallagher, you can get help right away on the phone.

 Then, when you retain Thomas Gallagher as your defense attorney; he works to protect and defend you from a government hell-bent on destruction.

 Question about defending against charges of Crimes Against Persons?
-Call Minneapolis Criminal Attorney Thomas Gallagher at 612 333-1500
+Call Minnesota Criminal Attorney Thomas Gallagher at 612 333-1500